-Please do not rely on this piece.
-I did not spend days researching this, and also, things change all the time.
+For Travel Advice Bhutan, please do not solely rely on this summary.
+I did make an effort to research everything thoroughly.
+Still, there is no guarantee that the article is free from mistakes.
+Besides, the situation changes all the time.
+This post was last updated on 5 April 2023.
 I do hope it will get you started and hopefully you’ll enjoy the read.
 The advice covers mostly the standard route from Paro to Trongsa.
 The situation in the rest of the country differs.

 The best news first: Bhutan is quite possibly the most beautiful country you will ever visit.
 It is also extremely safe.
 Its hospitality industry, which is exclusively focused on low-impact, high-value tourism, is well-established, highly regulated/supervised, and professional.

 Welcome to the land of the Thunder Dragon

 We left very much with the impression that everyone, the government as well as all citizens, have a strong interest in making your stay as pleasant as possible.
 They will make an effort to make you feel welcome from the moment you arrive.